dandalpiaz/flask-linux-guide/README.md

 ### Debian Instance

-Using the Amazon Web Services 'Lightsail' service as an example host.
-Assumes you have a domain set up through a registrar and DNS provider that can be pointed at the instance's IP address.
+Using the Amazon Web Services 'Lightsail' as an example host.
+Assumes that you have a domain set up through a registrar and DNS provider that can be pointed at the instance's IP address.

 1. Create an account or login to AWS Lightsail, https://lightsail.aws.amazon.com.
 2. On the **Instances** tab, create an Debian 12.x LTS instance (OS Only)
     - If you'll be hosting a database on the server, you'll probably want at least 1-2 GB RAM for the instance
+    - Note, you'll likely want an instance with an IPv4 and IPv6 address unless your application can function with only IPv6
 3. On the **Networking** tab, create a static IP address and attach it to your instance.
 4. On the **Instances** tab, find the 'Manage' option for your instance and enable HTTPS (port 443) on the 'Networking' tab for both the IPv4 and IPv6 firewalls.
-5. If you will be using a custom domain, set up the DNS record with your DNS provider and point it at the static IP address for your instance.
+5. If you will be using a custom domain, set up the DNS record(s) with your DNS provider and point it at the static IP address for your instance.
 6. Set up an SSH connection:
     1. From the **Account** navigation menu in Lightsail, choose "Account" and then move to the "SSH keys" tab.
 You'll be able to download a default SSH key from this page.
     2. Move the key file to the appropriate directory in your system.
 Depending on your system, you may need to set permissions for the key, e.g. `chmod 400 key.pem`